You can expect to wait between 1 day and 2 weeks between exchange and completion.

 What Would Happen if Either Party Pulls Out at This Stage?

 If the buyer decides to pull out, not only would the seller potentially be able to keep the 10% but can also sue for breach of contract.
-The buyer can then end up liable for interest on the unpaid purchase price, conveyancing fees or if there is an additional cost of selling a house.
+The buyer can then end up liable for interest on the unpaid purchase price in addition to other conveyancing fees (plus penalties on top of what was originally quoted).

 If the seller pulls out, on the other hand, the buyer can sue for compensation on costs and interest on the deposit paid.